SigurdJanson/CommunicationOverload/README.md

-Communication Load
+Team Communication Load
 ================
 2022-07-17

 <!-- README.md is generated from README.Rmd.
 Please edit that file. -->

+Communication is probably the one positive and cohesive force in a team.
+Through the exchange of information the team accomplishes tasks, it builds relationships, and establishes roles.
+Sometimes, however, communication can have unwanted side effects.

-Simple [Shiny](https://shiny.rstudio.com/) app to demonstrate how it affects a team when you add people.
+This simple [Shiny](https://shiny.rstudio.com/) app to demonstrate how it affects a team when you add people.
 This quantitative perspective is inspired by Brooks (1995) and various posts on the net.
 Though a quantitative view only tells a part of the story the misunderstandings about team performance usually start there.
 “How many people do I need